Anton Vratuša: Life

 Vratuša was born in Alsócsalogány, Austria-Hungary, today Dolnji Slaveči, Slovenia.
-His parents were Vratussa Antal and Anna Bokán.
+His parents were Antal Vratussa and Anna Bokán.
 He passed the exam for becoming a teacher of stenography.
-He defended his Doctorate Thesis in the field of Slavistics at the Faculty of philosophy in Ljubljana in the year 1941.
+He defended his dissertation in Slavic studies at the Faculty of Arts in Ljubljana in 1941.

-After the outbreak of the World War II in Yugoslavia, Vratuša joined the Yugoslav Partisans, but was interned in the Italian concentration camps of Gonars, of Treviso, of Padova and of Rab from February 1942 to September 1943.
-After the concentration camp at Rab was liberated by the Partisans, Vratuša was named Deputy Commander of their Rab battalion, made up of camp survivors.
+After the outbreak of the World War II in Yugoslavia, Vratuša joined the Yugoslav Partisans, but was interned in the Italian concentration camps at Gonars, Treviso, Padova, and Rab from February 1942 to September 1943.
+After the concentration camp at Rab was liberated by the Partisans, Vratuša was named deputy commander of their Rab battalion, made up of camp survivors.
 He was also the head of the Yugoslav Partisans' delegation at the National Liberation Committee, the Italian Partisans' underground political entity during the German occupation of Italy in the last years of World War II.

 After the war, he pursued an academic and diplomatic career.
-He was Chief of Staff to Edvard Kardelj (1953–65) and Yugoslavia's ambassador to the United Nations (1967–69).
-From April 1978 to July 1980, he was the Prime Minister of the Yugoslav Socialist Republic of Slovenia.
+He was chief of staff to Edvard Kardelj (1953–1965) and Yugoslavia's ambassador to the United Nations (1967–1969).
+From April 1978 to July 1980, he was the prime minister of the Yugoslav Socialist Republic of Slovenia.
 He was also a member of the Slovenian Academy of Sciences and Arts.

-He helped to found the International Center for Promotion of Enterprises, formerly known as the International Center for Public Enterprises in Developing Countries, and later served as the Honorary President of its Council.
+He helped found the International Center for Promotion of Enterprises, formerly known as the International Center for Public Enterprises in Developing Countries, and he later served as the honorary president of its council.